 Ontario The Latest To Enforce Closures

-Quebec is not the latest province in Canada to issue such measures related to the severe virus outbreak, as Ontario ordered non-essential business to close down beginning Tuesday, leaving open only grocery stores, pharmacies, takeout and delivery restaurants, supply chain suppliers and essential manufacturing industries, as well as liquor stores.
+Quebec is not the latest province in Canada to issue such measures related to the severe virus outbreak, as Ontario ordered non-essential businesses to close down beginning Tuesday, leaving open only grocery stores, pharmacies, takeout, and delivery restaurants, supply chain suppliers, and essential manufacturing industries, as well as liquor stores.
 The closure will be for a period of 14 days, initially, but would possibly extend, dependent on the virus situation.

 Elsewhere, the American Gaming Association /AGA/ has informed that 90% of all land-based casinos in the US are already closed down due to the coronavirus measures, warning of the huge financial impact not only on the gaming but also on the leisure and hospitality industry.
 In the UK, after initially taking a lighter non-restrictive approach, the government ordered all retail betting shops, as part of non-essential businesses, to close, to prevent the further transmission of the virus between clients.